cabrito/Knytt-Stories-Mobile/README.md

 ### How to Play

-Currently, Knytt Stories Mobile functionality is limited to viewing level scenery of regular Knytt Stories levels only.
-Knytt Stories+ levels are *not currently supported*.
+Currently, regular Knytt Stories levels and the tutorial can be played.
+The tutorial level is built-in to the game, meaning you'll be able to immediately start playing!

 #### Desktop:

-On desktop, create a folder in your home directory named `Knytt Stories Mobile`.
-Inside this directory, place *already extracted* Knytt Stories level folders. (**NOTE**: If you need a tool to extract a .knytt.bin file, use the Unknytt.java tool located in this GitHub repository at */core/src/io/github/scalrx/utilities/Unknytt.java* and follow the directions in the file.
-This functionality is expected to be integrated into the actual game within the next few revisions.)
-At this time, KSM is hardcoded to load **The Machine** by Nifflas; however any regular Knytt Stories level should work. *A level selection screen is high priority, in progress, and should be implemented within the near future*.
+If you would like to play a custom level, create a directory in your user folder (In `~/` on Linux, and your personal folder on Windows) called `Knytt Stories Mobile` (if it isn't already created).
+In this directory, place extracted Knytt Stories level folders.
+At this point, you may start the game and play the level.

 Use the arrow keys on the keyboard to navigate the screens.

 #### Android:

-On Android, create a folder in the root of your phone's storage titled `Knytt Stories Mobile`.
-If your phone has internal storage, this will be the default.
-Otherwise, use the SD card.
-Place an *already extracted* Knytt Stories level inside the `Knytt Stories Mobile folder`.
-(If you need a tool to extract a .knyttt.bin file, see the instructions above in Desktop) Afterwards, you will need to manually enable Storage permissions for the app `Knytt Stories Mobile` in the device settings.
-From here, you may launch the game.
+If you would like to play a custom level, create a directory in your device's root folder called `Knytt Stories Mobile` (if it isn't already created).
+In this directory, place extracted Knytt Stories level folders.
+At this point, you may start the game and play the level.

+Use the arrow keys on the keyboard to navigate the screens.

 ### To do list:

+Currently, the most that can be done is viewing of the levels and the music that accompanies it.
+There are actively on-going plans to flesh out the "gameplay" aspect of this game, don't worry!
 The following items are not an exhaustive list, but things that I think are of importance for game functionality.
 The list will be updated from time to time, so check back to see what is and isn't working.

-- Finish base modularization of all currently-completed components.
-Right now, tilesets and data assembly need to be modularized.
+- ~~Finish base modularization of all currently-completed components.
+Right now, tilesets and data assembly need to be modularized.~~ **(Done!)**
 - Upscale the resolution of the game and menu screen to be 720p+
-- Implement on-screen controls for Android and iOS.
+- ~~Implement on-screen controls for Android and iOS.~~ **(Done!)**
-- Implement menu screen with level selection, and level extraction (downloading capabilities may be of immediate priority as well).
+- ~~Implement menu screen with level selection~~, and level ~~extraction~~ (downloading capabilities may be of immediate priority as well). **Partly done.
+Extraction is functional, and so the next step is to implement networking to download levels.**
 - Implement Juni.
 - Revise onscreen controls for Juni.
 - Implement per-pixel collision of layer-3 with Juni.